midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Vertical scaling` ##
 =========================
-Vertical Scaling: involves increasing the capacity of a single server by adding more resources, such as CPU, RAM, or storage.
-It's also known as "scaling up."
+involves increasing the capacity of a single server by adding more resources, such as CPU, RAM, or storage.

 ## `Horizontal scaling` ##
 ===========================
-Horizontal Scaling: involves adding more servers to a cluster to distribute the workload.
+Adding more servers to a cluster to distribute the workload.
 MongoDB's sharding is a form of horizontal scaling.

 ## `Zones` ##
 ==============